If you do not have access to a computer, you may purchase court forms at any Manitoba Court Centre.

 The Court Services Fees Regulation regulates all court fees.

-You must attend to the Court of Queen's Bench Centre in Manitoba in which your court file is located.
+You must attend to the Court of King's Bench Centre in Manitoba in which your court file is located.
 Court staff can photocopy the order for a fee.
 The Winnipeg Centre court office located at 408 York Avenue has a coin-operated photocopier for your use.

 Yes, court staff can complete a search by using your full name.

 Court staff cannot provide you with legal advice.
 You may wish to represent yourself in proceedings before the Courts, however, it is recommended that you consult with a lawyer about your rights and all available remedies or outcomes that can be sought from the court.